Last updated:

 Share this article

-You've probably come across terms like Green Star, WELL, NABERS, and Net Zero when discussing sustainability, but what do they mean, what sets them apart and why should they matter to you as a commercial tenant?
+You’ve probably come across terms like Green Star, WELL, NABERS, ESG and Net Zero when discussing commercial property, but what do they actually mean for your business?

 Green Star

-Green Star is Australia's leading sustainability rating system for buildings.
-Administered by the Green Building Council of Australia (GBCA), it evaluates a building's design, construction, and operational performance across various environmental impact categories, including:
+Green Star is Australia's leading sustainability rating system for buildings, fitouts, and communities.
+Administered by the Green Building Council of Australia (GBCA), it evaluates a a project’s sustainability performance across categories such as:

 • Management